 If you like to play with complex components and love electronics.
 Well, you can make unique projects with the Arduino board.
 As you all know that Arduino board is a cheap and beginners, students, and hobbyists have already made amazing projects with this board.
 A few projects you can make it with Arduino.

 Below are the components list you will need for your starter kit and all these components should come in under $40.
 These components are enough to understand the basics about programming and electronics.

 Arduino UNO is by far the most used, and unique board among all the boards.
 The best thing about Arduino UNO is a flexible microcontroller, if you somehow burn the atmega328 (microcontroller) you can change it with the new one.
 You don’t need to buy the Arduino board again.
-It is good for the beginners, if you want to learn the basic programming.
+It is good for beginners if you want to learn basic programming.

-You might have pictured a board which you chop vegetables on it, but it is a special board which allows you to test your components, prototypes and experiments with circuit design before you start soldering your components on a Vero board or on your PCB.
+You might have pictured a board on which you chop vegetables, but it is a special board that allows you to test your components, prototypes, and experiments with circuit design before you start soldering your components on a Vero board or on your PCB.

-A solder less board has come in your life to make your easier.
-It comes in different sizes and can be attached two, three and more to make it one giant board.
+A solderless board has come into your life to make it easier.
+It comes in different sizes and can be attached two, three, and more to make it one giant board.

 Jumper wires are extremely important when you are playing on a breadboard with some components in hand and trying to make a circuit from it.
 You will need jumper wires to connect two points.
 I will highly recommend you to use different colors of wires as it will help you in debugging and changing the right wire on time.

-Different colors of jumper wires mean nothing, but these different color wires are to bring an ease in your life.
+Different colors of jumper wires mean nothing, but these different color wires are to bring ease to your life.

-You can use one color wire in your circuit but it will be difficult to identify a mistake.
-Just like black color wire uses as a ground and red color wire uses as a power source.
+You can use one color wire in your circuit, but it will be difficult to identify a mistake.
+Just like black color wires used as a ground, and red color wire uses as a power source.
 You can either use yellow for ground and black for power.
 It totally depends on you.